coolbreeze413/qorc-onion-apps/qorc_helloworldm4fpga/README.rst

   both: :code:`make`

-- Load and run the design on the board using JLinkExe, using:
+- Load and run the code/design on the board using JLinkExe, using:

   (assumes the board has been booted in DEBUG mode)